Image francoise morio, Flickr

 Temperament of the Somali cat:

 The Somali shares the same personality as the Abyssinian.
-It is an extremely active breed of cat known for its love of high places.
+They are an extremely active breed of cat known for its love of high places.

 Their intelligence makes them an easy breed to train to walk on a harness, which is a good thing as they should not be allowed to roam outdoors on their own.
 Their inquisitive nature can easily get them into trouble.